 Your excess food can feed the hungry in your neighborhood instead of landfills!

 Reduce methane gases caused by wasted food in landfills, which are more than 30 times worse than CO2.

 Reduce the waste of natural resources used to produce and transport your food.

 Positive Brand Association

 Donate food and earn praise for serving the community and preserving the environment.

 Receive PR!
 You and our volunteers are encouraged to send us pictures of food donations.
 We share our favorites on social media, in our monthly newsletters, and other marketing materials!

 As long as your excess food was purchased from a licensed food vendor and prepared and handled according to food safety laws and regulations, we can rescue it!
 Feel free to review our Food Guidelines for more information.

 Donating food is legal and encouraged by the federal government!
-As a food donor, you are protected under both The Bill Emerson Good Samaritan Food Donation Act and The Food Donation Act of 2017 when you donate food to a charitable organization, such as RLC.
+As a food donor, you are protected under the The Bill Emerson Good Samaritan Food Donation Act when you donate food to a charitable organization, such as RLC.
 There has never been a lawsuit related to donating food.
 In addition, RLC provides a hold harmless clause in all of our food donor agreements.